kyverno/kyverno/test/conformance/kuttl/reports/admission/exception/README.md

 ## Description

-This test creates a policy, a policy exception and configmap.
+This test creates a policy, a policy exception and a configmap.
 It makes sure the generated admission report contains a skipped result instead of a failed one.

 ## Steps